krishnakanthb13/amplenote-plugins/taggerpro/Tagger Pro.md

     - It gives you a report of comparative analysis using Correlation Matrix, It give you a count of occurrence two tags have occurred together.

-        - You can get his in CSV (Suggested), JSON, Matrix Downloadable formats.
+        - You can get his in Document Report (Suggested - Simple), CSV Table (Suggested - Analysis), JSON, Matrix Downloadable formats.

 - <mark style="color:#BBA215;">Clickable Links for Groups:<!-- {"cycleColor":"25"} --></mark>